ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 Foreword
 ========

-Two implementations of a Secure Partition Manager co-exist in the TF-A codebase:
+Three implementations of a Secure Partition Manager co-exist in the TF-A
+codebase:

-- SPM based on the FF-A specification `[1]`_.
+#.
+S-EL2 SPMC based on the FF-A specification `[1]`_, enabling virtualization in
+   the secure world, managing multiple S-EL1 or S-EL0 partitions.
+#.
+EL3 SPMC based on the FF-A specification, managing a single S-EL1 partition
+   without virtualization in the secure world.
-- SPM based on the MM interface to communicate with an S-EL0 partition `[2]`_.
+#.
+EL3 SPM based on the MM specification, legacy implementation managing a
+   single S-EL0 partition `[2]`_.

-Both implementations differ in their architectures and only one can be selected at build time.
+These implementations differ in their respective SW architecture and only one can be selected at build time.
 This document:

-- describes the FF-A implementation where the Secure Partition Manager resides at EL3 and S-EL2 (or EL3 and S-EL1).
+- describes the implementation from bullet 1. when the SPMC resides at S-EL2.
 - is not an architecture specification and it might provide assumptions on sections mandated as implementation-defined in the specification.
-- covers the implications to TF-A used as a bootloader, and Hafnium used as a reference code base for an S-EL2 secure firmware on platforms implementing the FEAT_SEL2 (formerly Armv8.4 Secure EL2) architecture extension.
+- covers the implications to TF-A used as a bootloader, and Hafnium used as a reference code base for an S-EL2/SPMC secure firmware on platforms implementing the FEAT_SEL2 architecture extension.

 Terminology
 -----------